Leilamoumou/hangman/README.md

 **Additions**

 I added another word bank, sorted the two by category, and altered the js file, allowing users to either pick between the two categories or let the game decide for them!
+I also integrated a simple CI/CD file to maintain the practice of such.